comworkio/imalive/README.md

 It provide a http/restful endpoint that you can use as a healthcheck rule to your loadbalancer and also publish a heartbit in stdout (usefull if you collect it in a log/alerting management system such as elasticstack).

-BTW we're also providing packages and images for elasticstack (Kibana, Elasticsearch, Filebeat) here: https://gitlab.comwork.io/oss/elasticstack
+BTW we're also providing packages and images for elasticstack (Kibana, Elasticsearch, Filebeat) [here](https://gitlab.comwork.io/oss/elasticstack).

 ## Table of content